briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-return and authorizes the preparer or other person only to provide the Tax Commissioner with information that is missing from the return, to contact the Tax Commissioner for information about the examination or other review of the return or the status of the taxpayer’s refund or payments, and to respond to notices about mathematical errors, offsets, or return preparation that the taxpayer has received from the Tax Commissioner and has shown to the preparer or other person.
+return and authorizes the preparer or other person only to provide the Tax Commissioner with information that is missing from the return, to contact the Tax Commissioner for information about the examination or other review of the return or the status of the taxpayer's refund or payments, and to respond to notices about mathematical errors, offsets, or return preparation that the taxpayer has received from the Tax Commissioner and has shown to the preparer or other person.